raygon-renderer/raygon/blogs/month-1.md

 This image was rendered only a couple weeks after getting triangles to the screen at all, and I was quite excited to share the progress.
 However, it's not very impressive in retrospect.

 At that time, I had spent five or six months working on the foundations for Raygon, including most notably an extremely high performance virtual machine for complex procedural material evaluation, and a low-level linear algebra library from scratch based on `packed_simd`.
+However, the actual rendering process was still very immature.
+Much has changed since then.

 # Current Status

-Since the first announcement, I've implemented:
+In the past couple months I've implemented almost the entire path tracer.
+Physically based textures/procedural materials, light sampling, environment sampling, and more:

 * Full path tracing
 * Pixel Filter Importance Sampling (FIS)